-Your recruiting manager will have ticked key, functional, characteristics of the job (left hand column) and on the right hand column there is a brief description of health conditions that might affect those duties, or vice versa.
+Your recruiting manager will have placed a cross key, functional, characteristics of the job (left hand column) and on the right hand column there is a brief description of health conditions that might affect those duties, or vice versa.

 Please remember that these criteria are not used in the selection process.